 Grab some veg tan, a stamping tool and a mallet.
 Place them on a hard surface and make your mark.

 Stamping and tooling are labors of love.
 While the concept is simple, the execution can take some time to get right.
 Much like punching, you want to make sure you have the proper tools and work space.
 You'll need a hard work surface like marble or granite.
-You'll also need a rubber or wooden mallet.
+You'll also need a rawhide, poly, or wooden mallet.
 Then, you just need veg tan leather, water, and a vision!
 There are a lot of ways you can stamp and tool.

 Pro-tip: You can use tape on the back of your leather to prevent some of the stretch.
 Here are some of our best video tutorials on tooling!